Ever wondered, what is the official map of Jammu Kashmir?

 Available on iTunes

 For Android users

 Send in your feedback at @_Faysal to make it better.
 Stay updated!

 Over the many decades, many non-Kashmiris who have zero Kashmiri experience, have written songs, novels, articles and even books.
 Most of this literature and art, turns out to be culturally appropriating Kashmiris, and their culture of resistance.

 After careful research, and consistent trolling, here are few things you must consider before writing about Kashmir or its people.
 Continue reading “How to write Kashmir”

 On the way to Verinag, lies the small village of Kapron close to the restive district of Kulgam.
-With the valleys, a forest lining up on its way, Kapron was a busy village in the late 20th century.
+With its picturesque valley and a dense forest, Kapron was a busy village in the late 20th century.